Joseph Dunford: Military career

 From 2005 to 2007, Dunford returned to Headquarters Marine Corps to serve as the director of the Operations Division of the Plans, Policies and Operations staff, and eventually became the Vice Director for Operations (J-3) at the Joint Staff in 2008.
 In December 2007, Dunford was nominated for promotion to the rank of major general.
 Two months later, Secretary of Defense Robert Gates announced that President George W. Bush had nominated Dunford for promotion to lieutenant general and appointment as Deputy Commandant for Plans, Policies and Operations, to succeed Lieutenant General Richard F. Natonski.
 In April 2008, his appointment to the permanent rank of major general was confirmed by the United States Senate, and he was simultaneously appointed to the grade of lieutenant general for his new assignment.

 On 1 May 2009, the Pentagon announced that President Barack Obama had appointed Dunford to serve as the commanding general of I Marine Expeditionary Force and Marine Forces Central Command.

 Less than a year into that assignment, Dunford was nominated by Secretary of Defense Robert Gates to succeed James F. Amos as Assistant Commandant of the Marine Corps, who had been nominated to succeed James Conway as Commandant.
 President Obama approved his promotion and Dunford assumed the duties and new rank on October 23, 2010.

 On 10 October 2012, Dunford was nominated by President Obama to lead U.S. and NATO forces in Afghanistan.
 Dunford assumed command of the International Security Assistance Force and U.S. Forces Afghanistan (USFOR-A) from General John Allen on February 10, 2013.

 On 5 June 2014, Dunford was nominated by President Obama to be the 36th Commandant of the Marine Corps.
 His nomination was confirmed by the Senate on 23 July 2014, and he became Commandant on 17 October 2014.
 On 23 January 2015, Dunford released the 36th Commandant's Planning Guidance.

-During his tenure, Dunford worked to keep sex-based job assignment policies in place to keep women out of ground combat arms military occupational specialties.
+During his tenure, Dunford made appeals to keep sex-based job assignment policies in place to keep women out of ground combat arms military occupational specialties.
 On 3 December 2015, Dunford was overruled by Secretary of Defense Ash Carter who announced that beginning in January 2016, all military occupations and positions will be open to women, without exception.